Admission and Hours

 *2014 Operating Schedule*

-The Village is open Tuesdays through Sundays, from June 17th through August 31st, 10am-4:30pm.
-Special events are held every weekend from May 31st through September 14th.
-View our Calendar of Events for weekend information.
+The Village will open Tuesdays through Sundays, from June 30th through September 6th, 10am-4:30pm.
+Special events will be held every weekend from June 6 through September 30th.

 Tickets are for single-day admission.